tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 iterators as mentioned above.

 The production of replacement characters as error-handling strategy is good for memory compactness and safety.
-It allows use to store all our text as UTF-8 (or, less compactly, as UTF-16), and then process code points as transcoding views.
+It allows us to store all our text as UTF-8 (or, less compactly, as UTF-16), and then process code points as transcoding views.
 If an error occurs, the transcoding views will simply produce a replacement character; there is no danger of UB.